90+ Trivia Questions and Answers for Valentine’s Day Joy!

 Answer: False

-98. What term is used to describe the act of pretending to be someone else on social media to form a romantic relationship?
+98. Question: What term is used to describe the act of pretending to be someone else on social media to form a romantic relationship?

 Answer: Catfishing